 Early History of the Cappelin family

 This web page shows only a small excerpt of our Cappelin research.
 Another 196 words (14 lines of text) covering the years 1559, 1634, 1677, 1696, 1591, 1672, 1659, 1660, 1598 and 1675 are included under the topic Early Cappelin History in all our PDF Extended History products and printed products wherever possible.

 Cappelin Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Cappelin are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Cappelin include: Chaplin, Chaplins, Chapline, Chaplyn, Cheplain, Chaplain, Chaiplin, Caplin, Caplines, Keplaine and many more.

 Early Notables of the Cappelin family (pre 1700)

 Notables of the family at this time include Sir Francis Chaplin; Thomas Chaplin (1591-1672), an English draper and politician who sat in the House of Commons in 1659 and 1660; and Samuel...
-Another 31 words (2 lines of text) are included under the topic Early Cappelin Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cappelin family